Why Choose Our Financial Regulation lawyers?

 Our clients include banks, broker-dealers and other investment firms, commodity traders, mutuals, investment managers, payment and e-money institutions, funds and fund managers and various fintech businesses, including peer-to-peer and other innovative finance providers as well as firms involved in claims management.

 Notable deals and highlights

-- Advising clients on regulatory perimeter issues and obtaining regulatory authorisations including, in respect of: payment services and e-money issues; claims management; appointed representative or agency arrangements; consumer lending; insurance distribution; mortgage lending; collective investment schemes and alternative investment funds.
+- Regulatory perimeter issues and obtaining regulatory authorisations including, in respect of: payment services and e-money issues; claims management; appointed representative or agency arrangements; consumer lending; insurance distribution; mortgage lending; collective investment schemes and alternative investment funds

-- Advising on compliance and conduct of business issues for regulated businesses of all types including major programmes to deal with regulatory change (e.g. MiFID 2; PSD2; Senior Managers and Certification regimes; as well as other strategic matters such as remuneration regimes; regulatory capital requirements; safeguarding requirements for payment services firms).
+- Compliance and conduct of business issues for regulated businesses of all types including major programmes to deal with regulatory change (e.g. MiFID II; PSD2; Senior Managers & Certification regimes;